StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 Checking that internal PKI is used
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The company we work for is running an expensive PKI and we want to be sure it is used for all the services running on our servers.
+The company we work for is running an expensive Public Key Infrastructure (PKI) and we want to be sure it is used for all the services running on our servers.
 If the TLS issuer of our PKI is `C=US, O=My Company`, we can simply use the following signature that leverage the `tls.cert_issuer`
 sticky buffer keyword.